Enroll in a US Drug Test Centers Membership for DOT Random Testing & Clearinghouse

 FAA Drug and Alcohol Testing Training Required

-The FAA requires a strict educational program which includes:
+The FAA requires a strict educational program that includes:

 • Conducting and documenting initial training for employees and their supervisors about drug use